rogerluan/arkana/README.md

 If you have questions on how to set this up, feel free to open an issue and we can clarify further how this can be set up.

-## Presence of weird characters in your env vars
+## Presence of special characters in your env vars

 ### Dollar Sign